 4. Teaching a contending perspectives course on economics of the environment

 The first is presented again as a set of possibilities.
-There are a number of ways in which one could teach a course on the economics of the environment.
+There are several ways in which one could teach a course on the economics of the environment.
 A standard approach is to teach ‘environmental economics’.
-Such a course would emphasise the principles of the left column in Box 6.
+Such a course would emphasise the principles of the left column in Box 7.
 This draws on literatures called ‘environmental economics’ and ‘natural resource economics’, which tend to be constructed on conventional economic principles.
-As an alternative, or complement, one might teach ‘ecological economics’, a literature in which the items in the right column of Box 6 are emphasised.
+As an alternative, or complement, one might teach ‘ecological economics’, a literature in which the items in the right column of Box 7 are emphasised.

-Again, there is a choice about to what extent one employed ecological economic principles and concepts.
+Again, there is a choice about to what extent one employs ecological economic principles and concepts.
 One could integrate them into an essentially conventional course on environmental economics, either extensively or piecemeal.
-Or, one might choose to teach from the ecological economics perspective.
+Or one might choose to teach from the ecological economics perspective.
 In terms of sustainability, this could be justified if one agreed that ecological economics is the ‘science of sustainability’ (Costanza et al., 1991).

 A third alternative is to teach both ‘environmental economics’ and ‘ecological economics’ in debate or, in parallel, i.e. as complementary or contending perspectives.
 Again, the instructor faces a choice of how to do this.
 In the course shown below (see Table 2) the contrast between the two views of economics is presented almost immediately.